andyhomecode/mac-se-monitor/README.md

 # Mac SE Modern Input Custom Video Card

+## update 2025 07 27

+Changing directions, ditching external HDMI decoder, doing it all in the FPGA.

+Got VGA-level EDID working to Windows.
+Woooo!

+Next up, hook HDMI decoder to the o-scope outputs to test

+Then migrate the Mac Generator and output code over.

 ## update 2025 05 4

 It works!
 HDMI image is shown on the mac monitor!